parrotassassin15/eCPPT/Buffer-Overflow-Prep/x86-Windows-Stack-Based-Buffer-Overflow.md

 #### What is Assembly?

-* A low level Programming Language
+* A low-level Programming Language
-* Used to Comunicate with the microproccessor directly
+* Used to Communicate with the microprocessor directly
-* Specific to the proccessor family ( Intel, ARM, MIPs, etc.)
+* Specific to the processor family ( Intel, ARM, MIPs, etc.)
-* Almost one-to-one corresponsence with machine language
+* Almost one-to-one correspondence with machine language

 #### Where is Assembly?

 * broad applications in all fields of computing
-     * used for optimization of software, debugging, and all other manner of low level coding
+     * used for the optimization of software, debugging, and all other manners of low-level coding
      * as low as you can get without being 1 and 0 itself
 * Infosec Uses:
      * shell coding
      * encoders
      * memory manipulation
-     * execution hijacking / exploitation
+     * execution hijacking/exploitation

 #### Why is Assembly?

 * Gateway to understanding:
-     * memory/proccessor exploitation
+     * memory/processor exploitation
      * reverse engineering
-     * shellcoding
+     * shellcode
      * everything else
 * Without a grasp of assembly, it will be nearly impossible to master any of these fields